-Note: If no cancer/diagnostic test match is found on the U.S. Food and Drug Administration (FDA) List of Cleared or Approved Companion Diagnostic Devices, apply the Clinical Policy titled Molecular Oncology Testing for Solid Tumor Cancer Diagnosis, Prognosis, and Treatment Decisions or Molecular Oncology Testing for Hematologic Cancer Diagnosis, Prognosis, and Treatment Decisions.
+Note: If no cancer/diagnostic test match is found on the U.S. Food and Drug Administration (FDA) List of Cleared or Approved Companion Diagnostic Devices, refer to the Medical Policy titled Molecular Oncology Testing for Solid Tumor Cancer Diagnosis, Prognosis, and Treatment Decisions (for Nebraska Only) or Molecular Oncology Testing for Hematologic Cancer Diagnosis, Prognosis, and Treatment Decisions (for Nebraska Only).